SCH-INIT/otp-relay/docs/dev/dockerfile.md

 ## Non-root user

-The container runs as `otprelay`, a system user with no login shell and no home directory — the same convention used in the systemd deployment.
+The container runs as `otprelay`, a system user with UID 999, no login shell, and no home directory.
+The UID is pinned explicitly in the Dockerfile to match the `runAsUser: 999` constraint in the Kubernetes pod security context.

 Running as root inside a container is a security risk.
 If the application is compromised, a root container has far more ability to cause damage on the host.